Riaan-Rossouw/DAIAT/README.md

 FOLDERS
-'Archive': Old files that are not used in current database construction 'CleanData': All input data, saved in cleaned format 'SeasonalityCharts': Montly trade figures, to identify potential seasonality in trade 'Literature': Articles used to identify key variables 'RawData': all input data, saved in raw form 'results': all results from scripts, intermittent and final data
+'Archive': Old files that are not used in current database construction 'CleanData': All input data, saved in cleaned format 'FinalDatabase': All results from scripts, intermittent and final database 'Literature': Articles used to identify key variables of interest 'RawData': all input data, saved in raw form 'SeasonalityCharts': Montly africulture trade figures, to identify potential seasonality in trade

 SCRIPTS
 To be completed.